Greek colonisation: The second phase (6th century BC)

-Later Colonies
+Later colonies

 Only a few colonies were founded during the Greek Classical period which included Mesembria (modern Nessebar) by the Megareans in 493 BC.
-Heraclea Pontica founded Chersonesus Taurica in Crimea at the end of the 5th or early 4th c.
-BC.
+Heraclea Pontica founded Chersonesus Taurica in Crimea at the end of the 5th or early 4th century BC.

-The ancient Greek settlement called Manitra of the 4th-3rd centuries BC near the town of Baherove in Crimea was discovered in 2018.
+The ancient Greek settlement called Manitra of the 4th–3rd centuries BC near the town of Baherove in Crimea was discovered in 2018.

 Wider Mediterranean

 Legendary Greek king Odysseus on the island of sirens; the Odyssey typifies the particulars of the age.

 The Greek colonies expanded as far as the Iberian Peninsula and North Africa.

 Africa

 In North Africa, on the peninsula of Kyrenaika, colonists from Thera founded Kyrene, which evolved into a very powerful city in the region.
 Other colonies in Kyrenaika later included Barca, Euesperides (modern Benghazi), Taucheira, and Apollonia.

 By the middle of the 7th century, the lone Greek colony in Egypt had been founded, Naukratis.
 The pharaoh Psammitecus I gave a trade concession to Milesian merchants for one establishment on the banks of the Nile, founding a trading post which evolved into a prosperous city by the time of the Persian expedition to Egypt in 525 B.C.
+Strabo also mentions a Milesian fortress near the Bolbitine mouth, close to a place known as the Watchtower of Perseus.
+This watchtower is also mentioned by Herodotus.

 2023 archaeological findings in Thonis-Heracleion at Egypt, suggested that Greeks, who were already allowed to trade in the city, "had started to take root" there as early as during the Twenty-sixth Dynasty of Egypt and that likely Greek mercenaries were employed to defend the city.

 Diodorus Siculus mentions Meschela (Μεσχέλα), a city on the northern coast of Africa, founded by the Greeks after the Trojan War.

 In Cirta, King Micipsa of Numidia established a Greek colony within the city.